IlirM0/shortest_path/README.md

 The difference however is that A* uses two more values per vertex to establish the linear distance between the end node and every other node in the graph.

 Now every "seen" vertex (vertices that are connected to explored ones) holds 3 values.
-G, wich stands for the distance from the starting node.
+G, which stands for the distance from the starting node.
 This is the same value Dijkstra's algorithm holds.
-H, wich is the value that holds the linear distance of the selected node to the end node.
-And F, wich is the sum of G and H.
+H, which is the value that holds the linear distance of the selected node to the end node.
+And F, which is the sum of G and H.

 Now when exploring the graph with A*, the node with the lowest F value will be the first visited.
 When two or more nodes hold the same F value, the node with the lowest H value will be visited first, since it is the closest to the end node.

-With these extra values, some problems where there is a huge graph involved are much easier fixed because the linear value points the pathfinding in the right direction (most of the time).
+With these extra values, some problems where there is a huge graph involved are much easier fixed because the linear value points the path finding in the right direction (most of the time).

 #### 3.3 Implementation
 Because of some complications (see 4.
 Complications) we weren't able to implement any code for the A* algorithm.
 Thats why we decided to just research it.